Rikotee/innovation-project-frontend/README.md

 The application allows to create user and read events, news and give feedback.

-MyCampus uses [EmailJS](https://www.emailjs.com/) for email notifications.
+MyCampus uses [EmailJS](https://www.emailjs.com/) for email notifications and [Digitransit](https://digitransit.fi/) Routing API for HSL widget

 ## Getting started